Nikos Salingaros: Writings

 Salingaros' writings helped to introduce two key concepts in urban morphology, fractals and networks.
 His book Principles of Urban Structure has been compared to that of Michael Batty (United Kingdom) and Pierre Frankhauser (France) in describing cities as giant fractals, and the separate efforts of Paul Drewe (Holland) and Gabriel Dupuy (France) in describing cities as giant networks.
-His work links urban form to new concepts such as the Small-world network and the Scale-free network.
+His work links urban form to new concepts such as the small-world network and the scale-free network.
 Michael Batty, Bartlett Professor of Planning at University College London, wrote about Salingaros' contribution: "He shows how networks which evolve from the bottom up lead to ordered (scaled) hierarchies that are both efficient and well adjusted. … This is the theory of the small world, but contained within, there is the germ of an idea which has barely been exploited.
 In connecting elements in cities, there is a natural ordering from many short links which aggregate to a lesser number of longer links which, in my view, could be linked to small worlds, to scale-free networks, to power law distributions and, more significantly, to changes in transportation technology.
 Salingaros is the first to hint at this."
-Ref.

 A Theory of Architecture, a collection of previously published papers, describes a set of guidelines for design, giving scientific principles that link forms to human sensibilities.
 In it he describes a practical architectural system in a form that any practicing architect can use.
 The work incorporates Salingaros' observations of the greatest buildings of the past, which he defines as those that are the most responsive to human sensibilities.
 While this method and its theoretical underpinning support traditional architectural typologies, Salingaros emphasizes that architects should be free to adapt their ideas to particular situations, leaving decisions to be influenced by the environment and needs of the project.
 He explores questions such as: How can ornament be justified, and why is it necessary?
 What are the ratios and hierarchies that promote neighborliness and beauty?
 What is it about our biological nature – perhaps even about the nature of matter itself – that makes us feel one thing in the presence of one kind of structure and something else in the presence of another?
 Speaking as a mathematician, he proposes a theoretical framework to answer these questions.